Browse Snap-Ins

 Automatic PR reminders

 When a pull request is inactive for more than a specified number of days, then this automation will post a message in all related DevRev issues.
-You'll need to link your Bitbucket pull request to DevRev issue to enable these reminders.
+You'll need to link your Bitbucket pull request to the DevRev issue to enable these reminders.
 There are several ways to link your Bitbucket pull requests to DevRev Issues.
-You can do so by mentioning the DevRev issue-id in pull requests title or body, or mention it in the branch name or commit message.
+You can do so by mentioning the DevRev issue ID in the pull requests title or body, or mentioning it in the branch name or commit message.
 Reminders are also posted for issues created autonomously.

-You can choose to setup the inactive period in number of days through the max_inactive_days setting.
+You can choose to set up the inactive period in the number of days through the setting to specify the number of days before sending PR reminders.